Blendify/blender-manual/blender_docs/manual/physics/particles/introduction.rst

 :doc:`Hair </physics/particles/hair/index>`
-   This system type is rendered as strands and has some very special properties: it may be edited in the 3D window in realtime and you can also animate the strands with :doc:`Cloth Simulation </physics/cloth/index>`.
+   This system type is rendered as strands and has some very special properties: it may be edited in the 3D View in realtime and you can also animate the strands with :doc:`Cloth Simulation </physics/cloth/index>`.

 The settings in the *Particle System* panel are partially different for each system